Aumann's agreement theorem: Extensions

 The impossibility of agreeing on the profitability of a bet is a stronger condition than the impossibility of agreeing to disagree, and moreover, it is a necessary and sufficient condition for the existence of a common prior.

+Nayebi has studied the communication complexity of computationally unbounded and bounded Bayesians agreeing without common priors, establishing no-free-lunch theorems (lower bounds) on AI alignment.